MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/kms-activation-planning.md

 KMS hosts do not need to be dedicated servers, and KMS can be cohosted with other services.
 You can run a KMS host on any physical or virtual system that is running a [supported](windows-server-release-info.md) Windows Server or Windows client operating system.
 A KMS host running on a Windows Server operating system can activate computers running both server and client operating systems, however a KMS host running on a Windows client operating system can only activate computers also running client operating systems.

 To use KMS, a KMS host needs a key that activates, or authenticates, the KMS host with Microsoft.
-This key is usually referred to as the KMS host key, but it is formally known as a Microsoft Customer Specific Volume License Key (CSVLK).
+This key is sometimes referred to as the KMS host key, but it is formally known as a Microsoft Customer Specific Volume License Key (CSVLK).
 You can get this key from the Product Keys section of the [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx) for the following agreements: Open, Open Value, Select, Enterprise, and Services Provider License.
-You can also get assitance by contacting your local [Microsoft Activation Center](https://www.microsoft.com/licensing/existing-customer/activation-centers).
+You can also get assistance by contacting your local [Microsoft Activation Center](https://www.microsoft.com/licensing/existing-customer/activation-centers).

 ## Operational requirements